 You can either buy a salt spray like Bumble and Bumble Surf Spray ($27) or you make it yourself.
 The recipe for a homemade salt spray requires nothing more than Epsom salt, an oil, and water, so it's both easy and cheap.

 Bounce It Up With Rollers

 Curls are a great way to add volume and body to hair.
-You can use your curling iron, but rollers are best for ramping up the volume around the crown.
-Huge, fat rollers are a stylist's best friend and something like Conair's Self-Grip Hair Rollers are great for home use.
+You can use a good curling iron, but rollers are best for ramping up the volume around the crown.
+Huge, fat rollers are a stylist's best friend and something like Conair's Self-Grip Hair Rollers ($13) are great for home use.

 "Many hairstylists set their clients' hair in curlers no matter what style they're going for, from updos to long waves," says Garren in InStyle magazine.
 "They give the hair a lush fullness you can't get otherwise."